scala/scala3/docs/_docs/reference/other-new-features/safe-initialization.md

    the method call `Some.apply(e)` will be interpreted as `new Some(e)`, thus is valid even if `e` is not hot.

-   Another exception too this rule is parametric method calls.
+   Another exception to this rule is parametric method calls.
 For example, in `List.apply(e)`, the argument `e` may be non-hot.
 If that is the case, the result value of the parametric method call is taken as _cold_.